 Stairs.
 Entry group.
 Materials.
 Doors.
 Locks.
 Design

-Choosing a place for landing asters
+Choosing a place to plant asters

-Benefits of growing asters:
+Advantages of growing aster:

-• it is convenient to propagate aster both by seeds and vegetatively;
+• It is convenient to propagate aster both by seeds and vegetatively;

 • growing seedlings does not cause much trouble, but you can sow aster seeds directly in the beds;

-Video about sowing and growing asters
+Video about sowing and growing aster

-Planting asters in seedling and seedless way
+Planting asters in seedlings and without seedlings

 Planting asters in seedlings